Spakydaky/Resilience-Documentation/docs/source/Adding Transactions.rst

 Description
 ````````````
 The *Description* field allows you to make notes about the transactiion.
 This can be whatever you need or want it to be in order to help you better remember perhaps, or maybe to distinguish between similar transactions.
-The choice is yours, and remember transactions *require* descriptions, so feel free to leave it blank if you want.
+The choice is yours, and remember transactions don't *require* descriptions, so feel free to leave it blank if you want.

 Value
 ``````
-The value field is simple, its the amount going to/from your account.
-The value *must* be prefixed with either a "+" for money coming in, or a "-" for money coming out.
+The value field is simple, it's the amount going to/from your account.
+The value *must* be prefixed with either a "+" for money coming in, or a "-" for money coming out, and it *must not* have a currency symbol.

 Dates
 ``````